guidobouman/thesis/Documents/Thesis/Thesis.markdown

 One of the proposals of the Semantic Web movement is RDF (Resource Description Framework).
 It's is one of the attempts of W3C to bring query-able and machine readable metadata to the web, a specification for  xml.
 It is designed to be the  Lingua franca (a language bridging between two other languages) "to allow data to be processed outside the particular environment in which it was created, in a fashion that can work at Internet scale" and "Interworking among applications: combining data from several applications to arrive at new information."
 [Klyne, 2004][#Klyne:2004] SPARQL is the accompanying query language for RDF, which allows the user to easily search through RDF data.

 #### Metacrap
-Unfortunately there are not many Real World examples of the usage RDF and [Cory Doctorow](http://craphound.com/) has 7 arguments for this in his essay ["Metacrap: Putting the torch to seven straw-men of the meta-utopia"](http://www.well.com/~doctorow/metacrap.htm).
+Unfortunately there are not many real world examples of the usage of RDF.
+[Cory Doctorow](http://craphound.com/) has 7 arguments for this in his essay ["Metacrap: Putting the torch to seven straw-men of the meta-utopia"](http://www.well.com/~doctorow/metacrap.htm).
 He states that it’s practically not possible because of the lack of discipline from the users side.
 In short: describing data is freely interpretable, prone to errors, subjective and requires a lot of work from the user side.

 We can’t expect people to organise their data semantically.
 There’s a big difference between ordered data for computers to calculations over and unordered data for humans.
 The easiest way would be by not having to add an extra translation layer.
 Keep data from humans for humans and data from computers for computers.
 Unfortunately this is not yet the case.
 We still need to pipe data from humans through computers.